Actyx/Actyx/web/developer.actyx.com/docs/pond/fish-parameters/on-event.md

 The returned value will then be fed as input `state` to the `onEvent` invocation for the next event.
 It will also be potentially published to observers that have called `pond.observe` for this Fish.
-It’s important to note, however, that during time-travel, observers are not notified of intermediate states – they are only notified of the updated new latest state.
+It’s important to note, however, that during time travel, observers are not notified of intermediate states – they are only notified of the updated new latest state.
 A similar thing happens when starting observation on a new Fish that already has some events: All existing events are applied, and then the observer receives the latest state.
 No intermediate